Analytical high-order post-Newtonian expansions for extreme mass ratio binaries: Discussion

 \section{Discussion}

-Although we have given post-Newtonian expansions for all currently known invariants for circular orbits in Schwarzschild spacetime, there remain further quantites one could compute.
-For example, a forthcoming work \cite{Octupoles} will present numerical and post-Newtonian approximations for octupolar invariants for circular orbits in Schwarzschild spacetime.
+Although we have given post-Newtonian expansions for all currently known invariants for circular orbits in Schwarzschild spacetime, there remain further quantities one could compute.
+For example, a forthcoming work \cite{Nolan:2015vpa} will present numerical and post-Newtonian approximations for octupolar invariants for circular orbits in Schwarzschild spacetime.
+Similarly our homogeneous solutions could be used to calculate high order energy and angular momentum fluxes, as was done previously in for example \cite{2014PhRvD..90d4025S,2012PThPh.128..971F}.
+It is interesting to note that in an analysis of the form of the PN expansion of the energy flux at infinity \cite{Johnson-McDaniel:2014lia}, Johnson-McDaniel identified the origin of many logarithmic and transcendental terms in the flux, allowing significant simplification of the final expressions.
+It would be interesting to understand how these relate to our approach, and if any more efficiency could be added to our calculations by their observations.

 From an astrophysical perspective a particularly compelling direction for future study is the extension to the Kerr background corresponding to a rotating black hole.
 The derivation of the various gauge invariants for circular orbits in Kerr spacetime has already been worked out in \cite{Dolan:2014pja} and the MST method in general applies equally well to the Kerr case.
 The outstanding issue is therefore the development of efficient post-Newtonian expansion techniques for the Kerr case.
 Fortunately, we anticipate that many of the tricks employed in this work will carry over to the Kerr case; we will explore this in more detail in a future work.